django/channels/docs/introduction.rst

 provides integrations with Django's auth system, session system, and more, making it easier than ever to extend your HTTP-only project to other protocols.

-It also bundles this event-driven architecture with *channel layers*, a system that allows you to easily communicate between processes, and separate your project into different processes.
+Channels also bundles this event-driven architecture with *channel layers*, a system that allows you to easily communicate between processes, and separate your project into different processes.